 A dental hygienist specialises in prevention as opposed to treatment of dental disease.
 This treatment is vital for your dental health.

-Here are the steps I feel every patient needs to know in order to maintain a good level of dental health:
+There are steps every patient needs to know in order to maintain a good level of dental health and these include:

 - The treatment of gingivitis ( swollen gums ) this can be kept under control by regular scales and polishes with the hygienist